 Concave Roof provides water and free cooling

 People in arid climates often struggle with two problems.
 The first one is the heat, and the second a shortage of water.
 Iran-based BMDesign Studios has come up with a new roof design for a primary school in Jiroft, Iran.
-The roof, called Concave Roof, shaped like a huge bowl, which catches rainwater to drink and simultaneously provides cooling for the house.
+The roof, called Concave Roof, is shaped like a huge bowl, which catches rainwater to drink and simultaneously provides cooling for the house.

 Rain is scarce in countries like Iran, while the amount of evaporation is high, which means every drop of water is important.
 The double-layered roof system catches the water, even the smallest quantities, that flows down the roof, where they can be collected.

 The outer shell of the roof system not only collects rainwater, but it also provides additional shading, as only a section of the roof under the bowl is hit with direct sunlight.
 The bowl allows air to move freely between it and the inner shell, acting as a cooling mechanism for both roofs.